Aviva Rabinovich: Biography

 Aviva Rabinowitz, daughter of Hannah and Naftali, was born in Ein Harod, lived in Jerusalem and in Kfar Warburg, where her parents established a farm, and studied in Beer Tuvia.
-In 1944 she enlisted for Palmach (retired in 1949), fought in the Israel War of Independence and was wounded in combat.
+In 1944 she enlisted for Palmach (retired in 1949), fought in the 1948 Palestine war and was wounded in combat.
 (In her 1998 interview she said that the veterans, such as Ariel Sharon, Rafael Eitan, and Yitzhak Rabin "listened to her ecological ravings only because they remembered her as the only woman wounded during the War while charging the enemy position.")